-- Accountability is at the heart of OIG’s work.
-Through independent and fair audits and investigations, OIG seeks to ensure that all DOT agencies are accountable for their results and for the resources the public invests in them.
+- Accountability: Is at the heart of OIG’s work.
+We seek to ensure that all DOT agencies are accountable for their results and for the resources the public invests in them.
+OIG also holds itself accountable to the highest standards of integrity, transparency, and excellence.

 Frequently Asked Questions